AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Experiments

 \subsection{Qualitative Results}

-Fig. 4 shows some visualization results estimated by the proposed model on Human3.6M and MPI-INF-3DHP.
-AMPose correctly predicts 3D pose actors in various backgrounds.
-Even with the actors performing rare actions in outdoors can be accurately estimated by our model.
+Fig. \ref {img4} shows some visualization results estimated by the proposed model on Human3.6M and MPI-INF-3DHP.
+The AMPose correctly predicts 3D pose actors in various backgrounds.
+Even the actors performing rare actions in the wild can be accurately estimated by the proposed method.